claire12-liao/COMP3710-Sierpinski-Triangle/AI_USAGE.md

- AI Use Declaration
+# AI Use Declaration

-1. Project Overview
+## Project Overview

 For this project, I used PyTorch to implement and analyse a GPU-accelerated Sierpinski Triangle.

 I used ChatGPT as a learning and development assistant.
-It helped me understand the Part 3 requirements, compare possible fractal topics, create starting code templates and plan suitable experiments.
+It helped me understand the Part 3 requirements, compare possible fractal topics, develop the initial PyTorch structure, plan experiments and improve the project documentation.

 I completed the project step by step.
-I selected the Sierpinski Triangle, received approval from the teaching staff, created the public GitHub repository, configured the Google Colab GPU environment and ran every part of the notebook myself.

-2. How I Used ChatGPT

-Topic and Requirements

-I asked ChatGPT to explain the Part 3 requirements and suggest a fractal that was valid, manageable and easy to explain during the Demo.

-ChatGPT suggested the Sierpinski Triangle because it has a clear recursive structure, a known theoretical dimension and a suitable vectorised PyTorch implementation.
-I considered this suggestion and obtained teaching-staff approval before starting.

-PyTorch Implementation

-I asked ChatGPT for help creating a GPU-compatible implementation and understanding the parallel computation.

-ChatGPT provided a starting code structure using PyTorch broadcasting.
-At each recursion level, every existing point is moved halfway towards each of the three triangle vertices.
-This produces three new points from every previous point and allows many coordinates to be processed together on the GPU.

-I ran the code on a Tesla T4 and confirmed that CUDA was available.
-At recursion depth 10, the program generated 59,049 points, which matched the expected value of `3^10`.

-Additional Analysis

-ChatGPT suggested several experiments, including:

-* Comparing different recursion depths.
-* Colouring the triangle using the `x` and `y` coordinates.
-* Estimating the box-counting dimension.
-* Comparing CPU and GPU execution times.

-I ran each experiment and checked the results before including it in the final notebook.

-The estimated box-counting dimension was `1.5838`, which was close to the theoretical value of `1.5850`.

-The performance experiment showed that the GPU was slower for the smallest workload because of GPU overhead.
-However, for recursion depth 14, the GPU achieved approximately `99.35×` speedup.
-This demonstrated that GPU parallelism becomes more useful as the workload increases.

-GitHub and Documentation

-ChatGPT suggested commit messages and helped me organise the project into separate development stages.
+I selected the topic, obtained approval from the teaching staff, created the public GitHub repository, configured Google Colab, ran every notebook section and checked the results myself.

+## Project-Related AI Interactions

+### 1. Understanding the Requirements and Selecting a Fractal

+**My prompt/request:**

+“Explain the Part 3 requirements carefully and suggest a fractal that is simpler to implement and explain during the Demo.”

+**AI output and reasoning:**

+ChatGPT explained that the project required a new GitHub repository, a substantially different fractal, meaningful use of PyTorch, reasonable parallelism and additional analysis when AI was used.

+It compared several possible fractals and recommended the Sierpinski Triangle because it has a clear recursive structure, a known theoretical dimension and a suitable vectorised implementation.

+**My contribution:**

+I considered the suggestion, selected the Sierpinski Triangle and obtained approval from the teaching staff before starting.

+### 2. PyTorch and GPU Implementation

+**My prompt/request:**

+“Guide me step by step to implement the approved Sierpinski Triangle using PyTorch and the GPU.”

+**AI output and reasoning:**

+ChatGPT suggested representing the triangle vertices and generated points as PyTorch tensors.
+At each recursion level, every existing point is moved halfway towards each of the three vertices.

+PyTorch broadcasting was used to combine tensors with shapes `[N, 1, 2]` and `[1, 3, 2]`.
+This produces three new points from every existing point and allows many coordinates to be processed together on the GPU.

+The recursion levels remain sequential because each level depends on the points produced by the previous level.

+**My contribution and verification:**

+I ran the implementation on a Tesla T4 GPU and confirmed that CUDA was available.
+At recursion depth 10, the program generated 59,049 points, matching the expected value of `3^10`.

+### 3. Code Comments and Explanation

+**My prompt/request:**

+“Add some Chinese and English comments to the code so that I can understand and explain it during the Demo.”

+**AI output and reasoning:**

+ChatGPT suggested bilingual comments and docstrings explaining the tensor shapes, broadcasting, midpoint calculation and device selection.

+**My contribution:**

+I added the comments to the notebook, ran the code again and confirmed that the comments did not change the program’s behaviour.

+### 4. Visualisation Experiments

+**My prompt/request:**

+“Help me compare different recursion depths and create simple colour visualisations.”

+**AI output and reasoning:**

+ChatGPT suggested comparing several recursion depths to demonstrate the development of the fractal.
+It also suggested mapping colour to the horizontal and vertical coordinates.

+**My contribution and verification:**

+I generated and checked the depth comparison plots.
+I also produced two colour visualisations: one based on the x-coordinate and another based on the y-coordinate.

+### 5. Fractal Dimension Analysis

+**My prompt/request:**

+“Help me add a substantial analysis of the Sierpinski Triangle using the box-counting dimension.”

+**AI output and reasoning:**

+ChatGPT explained the box-counting method and suggested counting occupied boxes at different box sizes.
+A linear fit of `log(number of occupied boxes)` against `log(1 / box size)` was used to estimate the dimension.

+The theoretical dimension is:

+`log(3) / log(2) ≈ 1.5850`

+**My contribution and verification:**

+I ran the analysis and obtained an estimated dimension of 1.5838.
+The absolute error from the theoretical value was approximately 0.0012, so the result was consistent with the expected dimension.

+### 6. CPU and GPU Performance Analysis

+**My prompt/request:**

+“Help me compare the CPU and GPU execution times fairly.”

+**AI output and reasoning:**

+ChatGPT suggested using repeated measurements, a GPU warm-up and CUDA synchronisation around the timed GPU operations.
+It also recommended timing the tensor-generation calculation separately from plotting and transferring results to the CPU.

+**My contribution and verification:**

+I ran the benchmark five times for each recursion depth.
+At depth 8, the GPU was slightly slower because the workload was too small to overcome GPU launch overhead.
+As the workload increased, the GPU became much faster.

+At depth 14, the program generated 4,782,969 points and achieved an observed speedup of approximately 99.35 times on the Tesla T4.

+### 7. GitHub and Documentation

+**My prompt/request:**

+“Help me organise the README and AI usage declaration so that the project is clear and easy to review.”

+**AI output and reasoning:**

+ChatGPT suggested a README structure containing the project overview, implementation method, results, requirements and instructions for running the notebook.

+**My contribution:**

 I created and managed the GitHub repository myself.
-I added the notebook, checked the changed files, corrected the duplicated `.ipynb` extension, created separate commits and pushed the completed work to the public repository.

-ChatGPT did not access or operate my GitHub account.

-3. My Review and Verification
+I downloaded the notebook from Colab, added it to the repository, reviewed the documentation and created separate commits for the implementation, visualisations, dimension analysis, performance benchmark, AI declaration and README improvements.

+## Evaluation of the AI Output

-I did not accept the AI-generated suggestions without checking them.
-I ran every code section and reviewed the outputs.
+I did not accept the AI suggestions without checking them.
+I ran every section of the notebook and verified:

-I verified:

-* That PyTorch was using the Tesla T4 GPU.
+* CUDA was available and the tensor calculations used the Tesla T4 GPU.
-* That the point count followed `3^depth`.
+* The number of points matched `3^depth`.
-* That increasing the recursion depth produced the expected self-similar structure.
+* The generated plots showed the expected Sierpinski Triangle structure.
-* That the colour plots used the same fractal coordinates.
+* The coordinate-based colour plots behaved as expected.
-* That the estimated dimension was close to the theoretical dimension.
+* The estimated box-counting dimension was close to the theoretical value.
-* That GPU synchronisation was included in the timing experiment.
+* CUDA synchronisation was included in the GPU benchmark.
+* GPU acceleration became more effective as the workload increased.
-* That the project files and commit history appeared correctly on GitHub.
+* The GitHub repository contained the correct notebook, documentation and commit history.

+The AI occasionally gave suggestions that required clarification or adjustment.
+I tested the results, checked tensor shapes and timing behaviour, and only kept code and explanations that I could understand and verify.

+## Ownership Statement

-ChatGPT contributed to the initial code structure, explanations, comments, experiment ideas and documentation.
-I was responsible for selecting the topic, obtaining approval, setting up the environment, running the code, checking the results, correcting problems, managing the repository and preparing the Demo explanation.
+ChatGPT contributed explanations, initial code structures, comments, experiment ideas and documentation suggestions.

+I selected the project topic, obtained teaching-staff approval, configured the environment, ran and checked all experiments, reviewed the results, managed the GitHub repository and prepared the final project.

-I have reviewed this declaration and understand the code and results included in my project.
-The original ChatGPT conversation can be provided if required.
+I understand how the Sierpinski Triangle is generated, why the recursion levels are sequential, how PyTorch broadcasting provides parallel computation, how the box-counting dimension is estimated and why the GPU is more effective for larger workloads.

+The relevant ChatGPT conversation history remains available and can be shown to the demonstrator if additional evidence is requested.